-The Faculty Women’s Forum Recognition Action Group has created an awards program to recognize faculty members who have gone out of their way to support women at Stanford.
-In 2021, the Committee is seeking nominations, due May 3, 2021, for the following awards:
+The Faculty Women’s Forum Recognition Action Group created an awards program in 2020 to recognize faculty members who have gone out of their way to support women at Stanford.
+In 2021, the Committee sought nominations for the following awards:

 - The FWF Inspiring Early Academic Career Award: This award will honor a pre-tenure faculty member, or academic staff member (e.g. assistant professor, associate professor not yet tenured, lecturer, instructor, research associate) who creates a culture of inclusion and belonging for students and trainees at all levels.